-Vibrant international Street Performers will be hitting the streets of Auckland for the thirteenth time over Auckland Anniversary Weekend 2013.
-Acrobats, jugglers, contortionists, hula hoop artists, comedians and many others will rendezvous in Auckland’s BIG little city to create the electrifying atmosphere that is the Auckland International Buskers Festival!
+Vibrant international Street Performers will be hitting the streets of Auckland for the fourteenth time over Auckland Anniversary Weekend 2014.
+Acrobats, jugglers, contortionists, hula hoop artists, comedians and many others will rendezvous in Auckland’s Heart of the City to create the electrifying atmosphere that is the Auckland International Buskers Festival!

 Day shows start every day at 12 noon.
 Night Shows run on Friday, Saturday and Sunday.
 Please see the programme page in December for the full schedule.

 Zip on your best clapping hands, firm up your stomping boots and dive down the back of the couch for a handful of loose change.
 From the Viaduct to Vulcan Lane, the streets will be transformed into a playground for some of the world’s most talented street performers.
-Come experience a world of madness and mayhem at the 2013 International Buskers Festival in Auckland’s BIG little city.
+Come experience a world of madness and mayhem at the 2013 International Buskers Festival in Auckland’s Heart of the City.

 Buskers Funky Facts:

 A busker is a street performer who entertains and delights others for voluntary donations.